aspose-tasks/Aspose.Tasks-Documentation/net/product-overview/_index.md

 Aspose.Tasks offers a wide arrange of features for creating, reading, manipulating and saving project files:

 - Read, change and write Microsoft Project or Oracle Primavera documents - MPP/XML/P6XML formats are supported.
-- Read MPP projects (native Microsoft Project format and Microsoft Project Online format) and XML project formats.
+- Read MPP projects and XML project formats.
 Microsoft Project 2003, 2007, 2010, 2013, 2016 and 2019 MPP formats are supported.
+- Read and write projects from\to Project Server or Project Online using PWA (Project Web Access) API.
 - Create, update and write projects in XML project format.
 - Read MPP project files, update their summary information and write them in original MPP format.
 - Read MPP project files and convert them to XML format using Aspose.Tasks for .NET (the XML can be manipulated by implementing a custom XML parser).